DebugBSD/WorldEditor/README.md

 # NOTE
 - Zoom in/out is dangerous because when zooming too much, we lost the image.
 We should find another way to zoom in/out the image without losing the image.
+- The Canvas shows strange pixelswhen scrolling huge images.
+It's like transparent channel (or alpha channel) is not working propertly.
+See why!

 # ImageMagick Framework (MagickWand)
 - ImageMagick Main page: https://imagemagick.org/